Thai activists urge release of man detained over Facebook post

 He is being held at Bangkok’s high-security Klong Prem Central prison, police said.

-The U.S. State Department said it was aware of the reports and “concerned by continued limitations on human rights and fundamental freedoms in Thailand, including undue restrictions on freedom of expression and the detention of individuals without charge.”

-Thailand is a long-time treaty ally of the United States but relations have cooled since the coup and concerns have grown in Washington about the junta’s use of royal defamation, or “lese-majeste” laws, which are among the world’s harshest.
+The junta has made a top priority of protecting the monarchy through the use of Thailand’s royal defamation laws, which are among the world’s harshest.

-Last week Thai police said they had launched an inquiry into U.S. Ambassador to Thailand Glyn Davies after he criticised “lengthy and unprecedented” jail sentences for those found guilty of lese-majeste.

 Those accused of lese-majeste are tried in military courts, which have handed down record sentences.